 It is a moving story about Kalanithi’s own life from being a student pondering over the meaningfulness of life.
 To a famous neurosurgeon who operated brains that deals with the core of human identity.
 To being a new father at a time when his own life is awaiting an uncanny end.

-In writing about his own life, Kalanithi puts forth some reflecting questions: what is a person supposed to do when his life is catastrophically cut off?
+In writing about his own life, Kalanithi puts forth some reflecting questions.
+What is a person supposed to do when his life is catastrophically cut off?
 What makes a life admirable and worth living right in the face of death?
 And, finally, what does it mean to have a child right when one’s own life is on the verge of perennial slumber?
-Paul Kalanithi passed away while working on the book yet ‘When Breath Becomes Air’ is regarded as a profound reflection on the acceptance of mortality and on the relationship between a patient and a doctor, all from an author, who had to face it all.
+Paul Kalanithi passed away while working on the book yet ‘When Breath Becomes Air’.
+It is regarded as a profound reflection on the acceptance of mortality and on the relationship between a patient and a doctor, all from an author, who had to face it all.

 Add this book to your reading list now !